-Louis describes some of his early work on denitrifying bioreactors here.
-A recent overview of the science of denitrifying bioreactors at the annual conference of the Soil Science Society of America can be found here.
-Also a talk given at the Treatment forum, hosted by the Department of Environment and Heritage Protection (EHP), Brisbane (2016) is here.
+Louis describes bioreactiors in a talk given at the Treatment forum, hosted by the Department of Environment and Heritage Protection (EHP), Brisbane (2016) here.

 We are collaborating with a team led by Rupert Craggs and Chris Tanner from NIWA to identify approaches to enhance the removal rates of nitrate and phosphorus in woodchip bioreactors.
 We are focusing on dosing with soluble carbon, short-term nitrate binding, redox control, and phosphorus binding.

 Previously we collaborated with Art Gold and Kelly Addy (University of Rhode Island), Mark David (University of Illinois), Brian Needelman (University of Maryland), Francois Birgand (North Carolina State University) and Laura Christianson (University of Illinois) in the US.
 Laura Christianson summarises a meta-analysis of bioreactor performance that was led by Kelly here.
 In Australia, we are collaborating with Rhianna Robinson and Ian Layden (Department of Agriculture and Fisheries, Brisbane).